 - Residential Roads designated and maintained by the county.

 - Primitive Roads designated and maintained by the county.

-- Priorities a thru c will be completed so that all roadways will be cleared with an initial pass, and open prior to beginning on Priority d.
+- Priorities a through c will be completed so that all roadways will be cleared with an initial pass, and open prior to beginning on Priority D.

-- In emergency situations the Sheriff’s Office may contact the Road Yard Supervisor so they can coordinate movement of emergency vehicles (ambulance, fire trucks, etc.)
+- In emergency situations, the Sheriff’s Office may contact the Road Yard Supervisor so they can coordinate the movement of emergency vehicles (ambulance, fire trucks, etc.)

 - Driveway snow clearing is the responsibility of the resident. *

 - Illegal head walls that have been constructed on pipe culverts without a county Right-of-Way use permit are the responsibility of the resident.

 - Exceptions to this policy may be made by the Board of Supervisors or the Public Works director in situations where Public Health Safety and Welfare will be more readily assured by such an exception.